MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 Awesome you have now mirrored interactions between server and client, learned about event emitters and listeners, and one step closer to creating your real time messaging application!

+In this section of the tutorial we went over assigning a username to an individual socket connection!
+In the next portion we will be able to join and create a room!
+One step closer to being able to communicate with other users!